kubeflow/katib/README.md

 ## Concepts in Katib

-As in [Google Vizier][3], Katib also has the concepts of Experiment, Trial and Suggestion.
+Katib has the concepts of Experiment, Trial, Job and Suggestion.

 ### Experiment

-`Experiment` is also known as `Study` in [Google Vizier][3].
-It represents a single optimization run over a feasible space.
+`Experiment` represents a single optimization run over a feasible space.
 Each `Experiment` contains a configuration describing the feasible space, as well as a set of Trials.
 It is assumed that objective function f(x) does not change in the course of a `Experiment`.